akarve/ricochet-robots/README.md

 work in progress; see notes in js/main.js on how i plan to implement search algorithms

 #running
-From the root directory:
+From the root directory
     http-server -pPORT
 or
      python -mSimpleHTTPServer

-Then go to `http://localhost:PORT` in your browser.
+Then visit `http://localhost:PORT` in your browser.

 # file formats